Does re enrolment apply to all my staff or just those that meet the age and earnings threshold?

 If any of your staff fall outside of these criteria, then you only need to put them into a pension scheme if they ask to join one.

-If this is the first time you must assess your staff for re-enrolment, we recommend that you use the third anniversary of your automatic enrolment duties start date or staging date as the date to assess your staff who have left your pension scheme or reduced their contributions.
-However, you can choose an alternative re-enrolment date if, for example, you are already passed the third anniversary of your duties start date or staging date.
+If this is the first time you must assess your staff for re-enrolment, we recommend that you use the third anniversary of your automatic enrolment duties start date as the date to assess your staff who have left your pension scheme or reduced their contributions.
+However, you can choose an alternative re-enrolment date if, for example, you are already passed the third anniversary of your duties start date.
 Whichever date you choose is known as your re-enrolment date.

-If you haven't assessed your staff within six weeks of the third anniversary of your duties start date or staging date, you can still do this on any date up to three months after it.
+If you haven't assessed your staff within six weeks of the third anniversary of your duties start date, you can still do this on any date up to three months after it.